 Overview

-A structure fails at its weakest calculation, not necessarily its largest member โ a correctly sized beam connected with an undersized bolt or a poorly specified weld can fail at the joint long before the beam itself is stressed to its limit.
+A structure fails at its weakest calculation, not necessarily its largest member.
+A correctly sized beam connected with an undersized bolt or a poorly specified weld can fail at the joint long before the beam itself gets stressed to its limit.
 This primer connects the two halves of that problem: sizing structural members (beams, joists) for load, deflection, and stress, and sizing the fasteners (bolts, rivets, welds) that hold them together.

 Step 1: Calculate Beam Load

-Every beam calculation starts with the load it needs to carry โ its own weight plus whatever it supports, whether that's a floor, roof, or equipment.
-This load figure is the input every downstream calculation (deflection, stress, fastener sizing) depends on.
+Every beam calculation starts with the load it needs to carry: its own weight plus whatever it supports, whether that's a floor, a roof, or equipment.
+This load figure feeds every downstream calculation, from deflection to stress to fastener sizing.

 The Beam Load Calculator totals dead load (permanent structure weight) and live load (occupants, furniture, snow) for a given beam.